onahFran6/code-editor-backend/README.md

 Replace your-username, your-password, and your-jwt-secret with your actual database credentials and JWT secret.

 ## Database Setup
 Create a new MySQL database for the application.
 Update the database connection details in the .env file.
 Run the database migrations to create the required tables:
     ```bash
     npm run db:migrate

+## (Optional)
+Seed the database with sample data:
+```bash
+npm run db:migrate
 ```